ernest-bruce/human-internet/free_humanity/free_humanity.md

 the Peoples platform comprises several products, including an operating·system, software components to manage data and content, and interact with users, and cloud·software to manage the storage or personal·information

-the main products that realize the vision for a humane internet are:
+the main products that realize the vision for the human·internet are:

   * **Peoples·OS:** a privacy and security focused operating system, based on proven, secure, and reliable technologies
   · it would be based on the open-source [TrueOS][TrueOS] operating system, which is based on [FreeBSD][FreeBSD], a long-lived secure and reliable operating system, and [OpenZFS][OpenZFS], which the computing industry deems as the best file system and volume manager available